Guardians vs. Tigers Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has collected 131 hits with 27 doubles, five triples, five home runs and 49 walks.
+- Steven Kwan has recorded 132 hits with 27 doubles, six triples, five home runs and 51 walks.
 He has driven in 41 runs with 15 stolen bases.

 Kwan Recent Games